 06 – Around 1000 people are killed in Toez, Columbia after an earthquake measuring 6.0 on the Richter scale destroys the area.

 13 – Nicole Brown Simpson and Ronald Goldman are found stabbed to death outside Nicole’s condominium in Brentwood, Los Angeles

-17 – After a televised car chase, former American football star OJ Simpson is arrested and charged with the double murder of his ex-wife and Ronald Goldman.
+17 – After a prolonged televised car chase on a California freeway watched by more than 90 million people, former American football star OJ Simpson is arrested and charged with the double murder of his ex-wife and Ronald Goldman.
 Simpson is found to have been carrying a gun, a passport, thousands of dollars in cash and a fake beard in the car

 21 – Colombian soccer player Andres Escobar accidentally scores an own goal in an important World Cup match against the USA, contributing to Colombia’s unexpectedly sudden early exit from the competition.
 Ten days later he is shot 12 times and killed at home in Medellin, allegedly by a drug cartel who have lost a heavy bet on the match.